 6. What is a project plan?

 The interviewer wants to know your technical understanding of the different aspects of a project.
 Elaborate on the elements of a project plan that you know, such as milestones, team members and tasks.
-Then follow it up with how you have worked with it in the past, brief about its key features and how its implementation in your project led to a successful outcome.
+Then, follow up with how you have worked with it in the past, briefly discussing its key features and how its implementation in your project led to a successful outcome.

 7. How do you facilitate an environment of collaboration on your team?

-Collaboration, teamwork and motivation are essential to achieve positive goals and fostering a supportive, positive work environment is essential.
+Collaboration, teamwork and motivation are essential to achieving positive goals and fostering a supportive, positive work environment.
 It is best to elaborate on this answer with an example from your past experience on how you facilitate good communication.
 Moreover, mention any strategies or techniques you use, such as team-building exercises, creating communication structures or starting meetings with icebreakers.

 8. How do you define an ideal project?

-This question, being one of the most important project management interview questions, intends to know the type of projects you would like to take up.
+As one of the most important project management interview questions, this question intends to know the type of projects you want to take up.
 By answering this question honestly, you open up an opportunity to manage projects that excite you or those in which you can excel.
 Your answer should include multiple points such as whether you like to work as part of a team or alone, the kind of deadlines you prefer, whether you are interested in innovative and creative projects or not, and more.

 9. Work from home has become the new normal in the post-COVID-19-world.
 How well are you prepared to manage a remote team?